fleetdm/fleet/docs/development/database-migrations.md

 Database schemas are managed by a series of migrations defined in go code.
 We use a customized version of the Goose migrations tool to handle these migrations.

-Note: Once committed to the Kolide repo, table migrations should be considered immutable.
+Note: Once committed to the Fleet repo, table migrations should be considered immutable.
 Any changes to an existing table should take place in a new migration executing ALTERs.

 From the project root run the following shell commands: